WHAT SHOULD I EXPECT FROM MY FIRST SESSION?

 WHAT KIND OF PEOPLE, ISSUES, OR CONDITIONS CAN SOMA HELP WITH?

 I truly believe all people can benefit from bodywork like Soma.
-I help athletes and performers reduce physical tension, increase mobility and range of motion, and improve performance.
+I help athletes, performers, and first responders reduce physical tension, increase mobility and range of motion, and improve performance.
 I help moms destress, reconnect to themselves, and release scar tissue and pelvic pain.
 I help teenagers resolve tension headaches and neck pain, and begin to cultivate confidence in their bodies.
 I help weekend warriors with desk jobs combat their forward shoulders, head posture, and hip tension so they can enjoy the activities they love.

-I have worked with clients with Lyme disease, TBI, cancer, scar tissue from injury/surgery/C-section, migraines, arthritis, sciatica, TMJ, asthma, plantar fasciitis, autoimmune disorders, nervous system dysregulation (digestive issues, anxiety/depression, food sensitivities, skin issues, chronic pain, fatigue, frequent illness), and many others.
+I have worked with clients with sciatica, neck tension, Lyme disease, TBI, cancer, scar tissue from injury/surgery/C-section, migraines, arthritis, TMJ, asthma, plantar fasciitis, autoimmune disorders, Ehlers-Danlos syndrome, trauma and nervous system dysregulation (digestive issues, anxiety/depression, food sensitivities, skin issues, chronic pain, fatigue, frequent illness), and more.

 WHAT IS FASCIA AND WHY DOES IT MATTER?

 Fascia is a web of fibrous connective tissue that weaves under, over, through, between, and around everything else in your body, including muscles, tendons, ligaments, nerves, blood vessels, organs, bones, and cells.
 It is made up of collagen and elastin, providing structure and support, offering protection and stability, allowing for friction-free movement, and transmitting information.